-The exception laid down in Article 4(1)(a) of Regulation 1049/2001 is absolute exception, i.e. its applicability does not need to be balanced against overriding public interest in disclosure.
+The exceptions laid down in Article 4(1)(a) and (b) of Regulation 1049/2001 are absolute exceptions, i.e. their applicability does not need to be balanced against overriding public interest in disclosure.

-The exceptions laid down in Article 4(2) and 4(3) of Regulation 1049/2001 must be waived if there is an overriding public interest in disclosure.
+The exceptions laid down in Article 4(2) of Regulation 1049/2001 must be waived if there is an overriding public interest in disclosure.
 Such an interest must, firstly, be public and, secondly, outweigh the harm caused by disclosure.